 Overview

-Kameleoon provides web experimentation capabilities that let you run A/B/n or multivariate experiments on websites or web apps by using a graphic or code editor.
+Kameleoon provides web experimentation capabilities that let you run A/B/n or multivariate experiments on websites or web apps using a graphic editor, code editor, or AI-driven prompt-based experimentation (PBX).

-By familiarizing yourself with the implementation methods offered by Kameleoon, you can make an informed decision about which method will best suit your website and requirements.
-To create a basic implementation of the Kameleoon solution on your website, follow the Simple implementation guide.
+Review the implementation methods below to decide which best suits your requirements.
+To create a basic implementation of Kameleoon on your website, follow the Simple implementation guide.

-After selecting the implementation method that suits your website, you should configure it for your Kameleoon project.
-By doing so, the Kameleoon platform can automatically generate the appropriate installation tag for you.
-To configure your Kameleoon project, follow the steps outlined in this guide.
+After you select an implementation method, you must configure it for your Kameleoon project.
+Kameleoon automatically generates the appropriate installation tag based on your configuration.
+To configure your project, follow the steps in this guide.

-Join us in our Slack Community to ask questions about our product features and get access to the latest updates.
+Join our Slack Community to ask questions about product features and access the latest updates.

-In the table below, you'll find an overview of our implementation options, including the features and performance characteristics of each options.
-Each row represents a different implementation option and indicates how the browser will load the Kameleoon JavaScript application file.
-The columns highlight different factors to consider, such as performance and flickering, as well as additional features like unified session data and compatibility with tag managers.
+The following table outlines the implementation options, including the features and performance characteristics of each.
+Each row represents a different implementation option and indicates how the browser loads the Kameleoon JavaScript application file.
+The columns highlight factors such as performance, flickering, unified session data, and tag manager compatibility.

-Later sections in this guide provide more information on these implementation options, including detailed explanations of their characteristics and features, as well as code snippets to help you get started.
+Later sections of this guide provide detailed explanations of these characteristics and code snippets to help you get started.

-This section defines and explains the characteristics and features presented in the previous table.
+This section defines and explains the characteristics and features listed in the previous table.

 Flicker